Gravity-Bridge/Gravity-Docs/docs/erc20-representation.md

 For more information on setting up an IBC channel between your chain and Gravity Bridge, see: [https://hermes.informal.systems/](https://hermes.informal.systems/)

-Once you have created the channel bridge any amount of the token you want to create a representation for, in order to see it's `ibc/hash` token name.
+Once you have created the channel, send any amount of the token over IBC that you want to create a representation for.
+This will allow you to see it's `ibc/hash` token name.
 You will need this value for the governance proposal next.

 ## Submit an IBCMetadata governance proposal